Saruccio/ff5_atmega328p_other_baud/README.md

 **flashforth-code-6f2fd267ac54cb6cf166e29eaad3a9134170dfa0**

- using as trace the instructions in the page web: https://www.flashforth.com/atmega.html
+To recompile the sources I installed the last suite MPLABX with all optional packages on my Linux box therfore I opened the project '''flashforth/avr/FF-ATMEGA.X''' and after an automatic conversion performed by the IDE itself I was able to do a build.
+From the IDE I opened the file '''flashforth/avr/src/config-xc8.inc''' and changed the UART baudrate.

-All HEXs have been tested on my Arduino Nano V3 (ATmega328P) with my hobby projects.
+All HEXs have been tested on my Arduino Nano V3 (ATmega328P) for my hobby projects.

 ---

-License & Attribution
+## License & Attribution

 This project is derivative work based on FlashForth, originally created and copyrighted by Mikael Nordman.
 GNU General Public License v3.0 (GPLv3)